creasty/kt-graph/README.md

 ## Known issues

-- `npm install --location=global` fails with a message `Error: Cannot find module 'nan'` due to [tree-sitter-kotlin](https://github.com/fwcd/tree-sitter-kotlin/blob/06a2f6e71c7fcac34addcbf2a4667adad1b9c5a7/package.json#L8).
+- Attempting `npm install --location=global` results in the error: `Cannot find module 'nan'`.
+This is attributed to dependencies within [tree-sitter-kotlin](https://github.com/fwcd/tree-sitter-kotlin/blob/06a2f6e71c7fcac34addcbf2a4667adad1b9c5a7/package.json#L8).
-    - I'm a bit stumped as it works straightforwardly with `npm install` (not global) or `pnpm install --global`.
+  - Curiously, the installation proceeds without issues when using non-global npm install or pnpm.
-    - Any insights to help resolve it would be appreciated.
+  - Contributions and insights towards a resolution are most welcome.
-- `tree-sitter-kotlin` generally works adequately, but it does have some bugs affecting precise parsing, which lead to missing nodes and links in your output graphs.
+- On the whole, tree-sitter-kotlin offers commendable accuracy.
+However, there are challenges and certain bugs might lead to incomplete nodes and links in the generated graph.